InfuseAI/primehub-site/docs/model-deployment-tutorial-model-image.md

 2. Confirm if the current group is what you desire; switch the group by the `Group:` dropdown at the top of the right side.
 3. Then we are in [model deployment list page](model-deployment-feature#list), now clicking on `Create Deployment` button.
 4. In the `Environment Settings`,
-    - choose the instance type, here we use the one with configuration `(CPU: 1 / Memory: 1 G / GPU: 0)`
+    - choose the instance type, here we use the one with configuration `(CPU: 0.5 / Memory: 1 G / GPU: 0)`
     - leave `Replicas` as default (1)

 5. In the `Deployment Details`,
     - fill in the `Deployment name` field with `quickstart-mnist`
-    - Fill in the `Model Image` field with `infuseai/model-tensorflow2-mnist:v0.1.0`; This image is a pre-built image hosted on Docker Hub by InfuseAI.
+    - Fill in the `Model Image` field with `infuseai/model-tensorflow2-mnist:v0.2.0`; This image is a pre-built image hosted on Docker Hub by InfuseAI.

+      Check [Package a Model Image for Python](model-deployment-language-wrapper-python) to build/package your own model images for Python.

-      Check [Package a Docker Image for Model Deployment](model-deployment-tutorial-package-image) to build/package your own model images.
+      Check [Package a Model Image for R](model-deployment-language-wrapper-r) to build/package your own model images for R.

       Check [Pushing a Docker container image to Docker Hub](https://docs.docker.com/docker-hub/repos/) to push images to Docker Hub.

     - Leave `Image Pull Secret`, `Description`, and `Metadata` as default (empty)